Department of Mathematics

 1. Requires a minimum of 36 credit hours, at least 18 of which must be in mathematics.

-2. There must be a 15 credit hours core of mathematics courses* selected from the following:
+2. There must be a 16 credit hours core of mathematics courses* including:

 • At least one of the following: